Examples of cases – worker under EU law

 Below you will find a number of examples of cases involving foreign students who are EU/EEA citizens and have applied for SU on the basis of their status as a worker under EU law.
 The examples show our decisions which in all cases are made on the basis of an individual assessment in relation to every student’s entire case.
 Therefore there may be aspects regarding you application that will lead to another decision even if your circumstances may be very close to the examples:

-A Spanish citizen travels to Denmark in January 2023.
-In February 2023, she starts studying but has no paid work and therefore does not qualify as a worker under EU law with a view to obtaining SU.
-On 2 April 2023 she starts a job working 12 hours a week and therefore applies for SU from the same month.
+A Spanish citizen travels to Denmark in January 2024.
+In February 2024, she starts studying but has no paid work and therefore does not qualify for SU as a worker under EU law.
+On 2 April 2024 she starts working 12 hours a week and therefore applies for SU from the same month.
 We approve that she can receive SU as worker under EU law from April.
-She can then receive SU as long as she studies and, at the same time, works a minimum of 10–12 hours a week.
+She is entitled to SU as long as she studies and works a minimum of 10–12 hours a week.

-A citizen from Poland receives SU for two years of her studies as she works 15 hours a week and may be regarded as a worker under EU law.
-In February 2021, she is going to the US for a six months unpaid internship.
-She will therefore take a leave from her job from February to July 2021 and informs us of this.
-She can not receive SU in this period because she is not a worker in Denmark.
-When she returns from the US and resumes her job concurrently with her studies, she can receive SU again.
+A Polish citizen receives SU for her education as she works 15 hours per week and is considered a worker under EU law.
+In January 2024, she informs us that she will undertake a six-month unpaid internship in the United States, taking a leave of absence from her job from February to July 2024.
+She cannot receive SU during her internship period because she is no longer a worker in Denmark.
+Upon returning from the United States and resuming her job alongside her studies, she can receive SU again after reapplying for SU and equal status with Danish citizens.

-A French citizen has started a business in 2023 in Denmark and now applies for SU.
+A French citizen has started a business in 2024 in Denmark and now applies for SU.
 She submits documentation showing that there are economic activities in her business in the form of invoices and financial statements for the current year.
 Furthermore, she submits a copy of all contracts she has made with business partners, a business plan, an expected monthly budget, showing her income and expenses for the next 12 months.
 It appears from the documentation that she expects an annual turnover of 72.000 DKK, corresponding to 6.000 DKK per month.

 We conduct a specific assessment of the submitted documentation.
 We assess that she runs the business on a fairly regular basis in a serious matter and with the purpose of achieving economic profit.
 We also assess that the extent of the business’ economic activities is of such a size that she can be considered a self-employed person.
 Therefore, we assess that she has proven to have established herself as a self-employed person in Denmark under EU law.
 She is thus entitled to receive SU as long as she continues to run her business to the same extent along with her studies.